The customizable bioinformatics system designed to accelerate your research.

 2. Mapping of study participants to study data for more efficient/comprehensive analysis

 3. Visibility to matching study participants/GUIDs across institutes and studies

 4. Collaboration amongst researchers to share study data (offline) about participants

-BRICS is 21 CFR Part 11 certified and subsequently, electronic records and electronic signatures within BRICS are considered trustworthy, reliable, and equivalent to paper records.
+As part of the 21 CFR Part 11 compliance, ProFoRMS has complete audit trails for data collection and inbuilt data auditing capabilities.
+Subsequently, electronic records and electronic signatures within BRICS are considered trustworthy, reliable, and equivalent to paper records.

 Query and Export Data

 The Query Tool provides access to harmonized data submitted by researchers.
 The efficiency of the application sifts through data by filtering on data elements and form structures.
 Moreover, Boolean operators (AND, NOT, OR), specificity (inclusive and exclusive), and joins across multiple form structures provide additional data exploration.
 The Query Tool API is an extension of the capabilities of this powerful tool which allows users to access data (JSON or CSV format) using their preferred IDE, such a Jupyter notebooks, and programming languages such as R and Python.
 The API allows researchers/data scientist to write Python code, incorporating Python’s extensive AI/ML libraries/ecosystem to provide AI/ML data analysis.
 Importantly, since the BRICS data dictionary/CDEs are a foundationally aspect of BRICS, the CDEs provide accurate and rich metadata for each data point furthering the programmatic AI/ML analysis on both on-premise and cloud instances of BRICS.